-- 1. Ask for support (and be prepared to offer support) - 2.
-Remove the child from the situation or remove the children from the child, leaving staff with the child - 3.
+1. Ask for support (and be prepared to offer support)

+- 2. Remove the child from the situation or remove the children from the child, leaving staff with the child - 3.
 Remove objects that could harm the child or be used to harm others from the vicinity. - 4.
-Be prepared to restrain the child following the School Safe guidelines (see below) and give time for the child to recover their equilibrium. - 5.
+Be prepared to restrain the child following the Bellscroft guidelines (see below) and give time for the child to re-regulate. - 5.
 Contact parents - 6.
-Use a STAR chart to analyse the incident, focusing especially on the triggers and the response of the adults.
+If appropriate, use a STAR chart to analyse the incident, focusing especially on the triggers and the response of the adults.